New Lines Institute

-The New Lines Institute for Strategy and Policy, known as New Lines Institute for short, is an American non-partisan think tank focused on international affairs.
-It was founded in 2019 by Dr Ahmed Alwani, and was named one of the "best new think tanks" in the University of Pennsylvania's annual ranking of global think tanks in 2020.
+The New Lines Institute for Strategy and Policy, known as New Lines Institute for short, is an American think tank focused on international affairs.
+It was founded in 2019 by Ahmed Alwani, and was named one of the "best new think tanks" in the University of Pennsylvania's annual ranking of global think tanks in 2020.
+It publishes New Lines Magazine.

-The New Lines Institute gained notoriety in March 2021 following extensive media coverage of a report on the treatment of the Uyghur population in China.
+The New Lines Institute gained attention in March 2021 following extensive media coverage of a report on the treatment of the Uyghur population in China.
 The report was the first of its kind on the topic, and was identified by the Uyghur Tribunal as one of the main sources of evidence on which it had based its final judgment in December 2021.

 New Lines institute publishes New Lines Magazine, a global affairs magazine edited by Syrian-born American author and journalist Hassan Hassan.

 History

 The New Lines Institute for Strategy and Policy was founded in 2019 by Iraqi-American entrepreneur Dr Ahmed Alwani as a non-partisan think tank based in Washington D.C.

 The institute specializes in international affairs.
 It describes its purpose as to "shape U.S. foreign policy based on a deep understanding of regional geopolitics and the value systems of those regions."

 In October 2020, New Lines Institute launched New Lines Magazine, a global affairs magazine that aims to look at foreign affairs stories from a local perspective.